 The best way to fix DOM based cross-site scripting and improve web application security is to use the right output method (sink).
-For example if you want to use user input to write in a
+For example, if you want to use user input to write into a

-<div> element don't use innerHtml, instead use innerText/textContent.
-This will solve the problem, and it is the right way to remediate DOM based XSS vulnerabilities.
+textContent.
+This will solve the problem and is the correct way to remediate DOM-based XSS vulnerabilities.

 eval.
 99% of the time, it is an indication of bad or lazy programming practice, so simply don't do it instead of trying to sanitize the input later.

-Finally, to fix the problem in our initial code, instead of trying to encode the output correctly which is a hassle and can easily go wrong we would simply use element.textContent to write it in a content like this:
+Finally, to fix the problem in our initial code example, instead of trying to encode the output correctly, which is a hassle and can easily go wrong, we would simply use

 <b>Current URL:</b> <span id="contentholder"></span>

 document.getElementById("contentholder").textContent = document.baseURI;

-It does the same thing but this time it is not vulnerable to DOM based cross-site scripting vulnerabilities.
+This example does the same thing, but this time it is not vulnerable to DOM-based cross-site scripting vulnerabilities.